jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 * Examples: [triq](https://github.com/krestenkrab/triq/pull/61), [rebar](https://github.com/rebar/rebar/pull/612)
 * Rewriting code is still better, though (see [a rebar3 commit](https://github.com/erlang/rebar3/commit/be79259e324e66ac2f948aed186474cb06a2ea85))

 ^ Also, if you do have to make your application compatible with both random and rand modules, you can use a wrapper.
 Tuncer Ayaz has built a wrapper module called `erlang-rand-compat`, which uses rand module if available, or fall back to random module if not.
 He's put the code in triq and rebar too.
-I think, however, rewriting the code is still better.
+I think, however, rewriting the code is still better, even with a conditional compilation.
 See rebar3 for the latest details.

 ---